 Applications access Ignite via an API service layer and experience substantial performance improvements by requesting data from only the Ignite distributed store.

-Ignite, as the high-performance data store, needs to be synchronized with the back-end databases via streaming, event-based, change data capture (CDC), or other techniques.
+Ignite, as a high-performance data store, can be synchronized with the back-end databases via:

-For bi-directional synchronization, you can consider various streaming, CDC, and event-based technologies.
-For instance, Kafka, Spark, and Debezium are widely used to keep Ignite in sync with other databases.
+For bi-directional synchronization, you can consider various streaming, CDC, and event-based technologies, such as: Kafka, Spark, Debezium and others.

 To create new types of applications that can query data from disperse data sources.